Monday, November 9, 2015

 Can adults grow new neurons?
 Until relatively recently, experts believed the answer was no.

 But as neuroscientist Sandrine Thuret explains in a new TED Talk, humans can indeed generate new brain cells, a process called neurogenesis.
-More importantly, doing so has a range of important benefits, including improving mood, increasing memory formation and preventing the decline associated with aging.
+More importantly, doing so has a range of important benefits, including improving mood, increasing memory formation, and preventing the decline associated with aging.

 Watch Thuret's talk for all of the details, but a few key takeaways are below.

 Stress, lack of sleep, and aging all reduce the natural rate of neurogenesis.
 Certain medications also restrict new neuron growth.
 Thuret notes that some cancer patients unexpectedly develop symptoms of depression even after being told they are cured of their cancer.
-Unfortunately, the drugs they've received not only stop cancer cells from multiplying, but also stop "new neurons from being generated in their brain," she says, which has a negative impact on their mood.
+Unfortunately, the drugs they've received not only stop cancer cells from multiplying but also stop "new neurons from being generated in their brain," she says, which has a negative impact on their mood.

-Movement seems to be key to neurogenesis.
+Movement is the key to neurogenesis.

 Conversely, learning, sex, and aerobic activity all increase neurogenesis.